-It uses 24 ears of corn, but I made it using only these eight, dividing the recipe by three.
+It uses 24 ears of corn, but I made it using eight, dividing the recipe by three, and also with 48, doubling it.
 It worked well and was delicious.
-I still give you his larger recipe below, which he says makes eight portions.
+His recipe below, he says makes eight portions.
 I think it makes more than that, but maybe I had particularly fabulous, huge corn, or more modest serving sizes.
-A third of the recipe, the way I made it, yielded five bowls as shown below.

 It is surprising when you eat this that there is no cream in it.
 The unique thing here is that you make a sweet broth by simmering the corn cobs in water as the first step.
 I’ve never done that before.

 This recipe is very simple, not at all labor intensive, and has immediately found a happy place in our cuisine over here.

 Give it a try with fresh corn of the season!
 I served it last night with Salmon Cakes and watermelon.

 Sweet Corn Chowder Recipe

 1 Spanish onion, diced